-The accompanying graph uses the daily AQI to evaluate trends for New Castle County from 1999 through 2016, according to the definitions applicable in that year.
+The graph below uses the daily AQI to evaluate trends for New Castle County from 1999 through 2017, according to the definitions applicable in that year.
 The number of days with unhealthy air quality has been generally declining in recent years.
+The number of days for each category are indicated in callouts for 2017.